davidjguru/davidjguru.github.io/_posts/2020-09-18-200-linux-commands-for-everyday-life.md

 For a long time I had the idea of gathering somewhere centrally the most common Linux commands in these years of technology work.
 Looking back, I see that my relationship with the software in a professional way (I was previously a trainee) began in 2007, about thirteen years ago.
 Since then, I have always been within Linux environments and above all, in Ubuntu / Debian in particular.
 In some moments I have had to manage CentOS / RHEL and in some laptops I still have Fedora.
 But Debian / Ubuntu / L-Ubuntu were always my options (and still are).
 <!--more-->

 So I have compiled several files exported from the history command, some interesting utilities and I have tried to gather them all in this post, mainly those that can be a useful, fast and simple solution in the day to day.

+I have thought of this grouping as a collection to get to know your system better and to be able to work better on a daily basis, losing the fear of the "Linux console".
+With these instructions and the flexibility they provide (the commands have many more options than I summarize here) you can perform your daily work with comfort and reliability.